SomeGTAVCCodes/GTA-Vice-City-PS2/PS2 Mods - Quick Sheet.md

 		iv) occlu.ipl	- set to all 0's
 		V) peds.coll  - add 2004 file to 2003 version.
 		Vi) Optional: modify PAL elf (SLES_510.61) file to run in NTSC Mode - 60hz/ fps in PCSX2 vii) Optional: Any textures or 3d models you want to swap.
+						- For PS2/ PS3 i like to change pointless logos, slogans and signs, with textures of the in-game cheats (coz im old and memory sucks)
+						- noone has ever released an accurate mini-map for PS2, that would be nice to have.
 2. Cheats & Garage Vehicles Editor = ".pnach" | ".ct" tables
 3. Starter Save:
-* use or modify existing ones, or create brand new using the cool stuff here.
+* use or modify existing ones, or create a brand new starter save using the cool stuff here.
 * I have provided a starter save for people that i feel is better than anything available online currently (PAL-2003).

+4. Fixing the crap in the game.
+* i have honestly never thought of VC as a good game, is it alot of fun to mess around in, but it a bad example of everything.
+Great you can fly, drive, shoot, etc But the shooting and aiming is terrible, the driving is awful, the AI is completely bollax and the story is just boys being boys with drug, guns and bitches references and absolutely drenched in stolen material, movie quotes, entire movie stories and you know what the is going to happen at the end right from the 1st cutscene or first mansion visit.
+..compared to games from 2000 it is still pretty sucky for the most part.
+- and let us not forget that rockstar are complete dick heads, unscrupulous thieves who have to this day, never released a single game that has not be fundamentally broken not just on day 1 release, but also numerous releases since. like you have 15 different versions of Vice City and not one of them is widely accepted as being ... acceptable ? there are games people mod to enhance, and then there is gta, where if you don't mod it, you have a shit product.
+* So the cheats, mods and codes are there to fix the crap, as much as can be done with such minor changes.

 ---- Modding GTAVC PS2 - examples ----
 ** After modifying files re-build .iso using imgburn default settings, then convert into .pkg if on PS3 | PS4.

 [60 hz/ NTSCV Mode for PAL]
-* Patch the PAL version to run in NTSC mode.
+* Patch the PAL version to run in NTSC V-mode.
-* Note: This makes saves for the unmodified version incompatible and some loss of resolution.
+* Note: This makes saves for the un-modified version incompatible and some loss of resolution.

 [Garage Editor]
 * see the ".pnach" file for codes to set any vehicle in a garage.